jonescompneurolab/hnn/installer/windows/README.md

 ## 6) Configure VcXsrv for WSL

 Open the new program called "Ubuntu" to access your WSL install, then follow the instructions at https://sourceforge.net/p/vcxsrv/wiki/VcXsrv%20%26%20Win10/ .
 The "Alternate Setup" after the main text is another method that works, and is somewhat easier to follow.
+If you want to use the "Alternate Setup", then you can launch the program "XLaunch" from your start menu, and enter the commands that resemble `export ...` into your "Ubuntu" window.

 ## 7) Download the HNN repository